zapulam/troop/README.md

 ### Function Schemas

-Swarm automatically converts functions into a JSON Schema that is passed into Chat Completions `tools`.
+Troop automatically converts functions into a JSON Schema that is passed into Chat Completions `tools`.

 - Docstrings are turned into the function `description`.
 - Parameters without default values are set to `required`.